UMC; University General; Memorabilia; Donations Header graphic

 Note to Researcher: This document is in extremely fragile condition.

-A large digital image (874 KB) of the broadside is available here.
+A digital image of the broadside is available here.

-Note to Archivist: A scan of the broadside is available in the digital media box in Room 704.
+Note to Archivist: A scan of the broadside is available.

 UMC; University General; Memorabilia; Posters